brooklynrail/brooklynrail-platform/content/events/2022/07/flash-benny-merris.md

 ---
 title: "Benny Merris: flash!"
-deck: Featuring Benny Merris and Ksenia Soboleva
+deck: Featuring Merris and Ksenia Soboleva
 summary: Artist Benny Merris joins Rail contributor Ksenia Soboleva for a conversation.
 We conclude with a poetry reading by Peter Burzynski.
 people: